 Top tip!
 Make your own buttermilk by adding a tablespoon of lemon juice (fresh) or white vinegar to 250ml of full cream milk.
 Leave it to stand for about 10 minutes.

-Light brown sugar - Don't substitute this for granulated white sugar or dark brown sugar.
-You need the caramel flavour of brown sugar, but dark brown sugar will make your topping too dark.
+Don't substitute this for granulated white sugar or dark brown sugar.
+You need the caramel flavour of light brown sugar.

 How to make Toscakaka cake - Step-by-step